 Dizziness and vertigo are common symptoms that many people experience at some point in their lives.
 While the terms are often used interchangeably, they refer to different sensations.

-Benign Paroxysmal Positional Vertigo (BPPV) – A common cause of vertigo, BPPV occurs when small calcium crystals in the inner ear become dislodged and disrupt the normal flow of fluid, leading to spinning sensations.
+Benign Paroxysmal Positional Vertigo (BPPV): One of the most common causes of vertigo.
+Small calcium crystals shift inside the inner ear and disrupt balance signals, leading to brief spinning episodes.

-Vestibular Neuritis – Inflammation of the vestibular nerve, often caused by a viral infection, leading to severe vertigo, nausea, and imbalance.
+Vestibular Neuritis: Inflammation of the vestibular nerve, often linked to viral infections, causing sudden and intense vertigo, nausea, and balance loss.

-Heart Arrhythmias – Abnormal heart rhythms can reduce blood flow to the brain, causing dizziness or fainting.
+Irregular heart rhythms reduce blood flow to the brain and trigger dizziness or fainting.

 Anxiety and panic attacks can cause feelings of dizziness or lightheadedness.
 This is typically linked to hyperventilation, which affects the balance of oxygen and carbon dioxide in the blood.